microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0-beta/Invoke-MgForwardUserEvent.md

 	Comment = "Dana, hope you can make this meeting."
 }
 # A UPN can also be used as -UserId.
-Invoke-MgForwardUserEvent -UserId $userId -EventId $eventId -BodyParameter $params
+Invoke-MgBetaForwardUserEvent -UserId $userId -EventId $eventId -BodyParameter $params
 ```

-This example shows how to use the Invoke-MgForwardUserEvent Cmdlet.
+This example shows how to use the Invoke-MgBetaForwardUserEvent Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS